 The Black Lion Inn, Consallforge

-The Black Lion is the ultimate summer afternoon sit-down or cozy winter refuge for the weary walker.
+The Black Lion is the ultimate summer afternoon sit-down or cozy winter refuge.

 It's in a narrow, isolated part of the valley, overlooking the canal, railway and river.